Nyerguds/MobiusMapEditor/README.md

 Some ideas that might get implemented in the future:

-* Seems I'm all out!
+* Add Sole Survivor as separate game type